 Sometimes it just feels right.
 Timings can be calendar based or not.
 Sometimes you just go with your gut.
 So being in Scotland and the weather *almost* perking and my gut this weekend are telling me to get the seeds out and start sowing.
 We planted seeds of Wormwood, Mugwort and some St Johns Wort indoors on Friday (the day auspicious) with more to come in the following weeks.
 I started these early as they can be slow and like a bit of rough handling.
-I also like sowing seeds in threes.
+I also like planting seeds in threes.
 Both Mugwort and St Johns wort are associated with St John.
-He was said to wear Mugwort as a girdle and St Johns wort, I guess the clues in the name 🙂 Wormwood I’ve sown with them because it’s a vermifuge but also in the same family as Mugwort.
+He was said to wear Mugwort as a girdle and St Johns wort, I guess the clues in the name :) Wormwood I’ve sown with them because it’s a vermifuge but also in the same family as Mugwort.
 All the plants are associated with this idea of getting rid of things both natural and supernatural amongst other things.
 So, I hope it’s a happy little triad.
 We will see when it comes time for a charm to reap them being sung.

 This weekend, spring feels like it’s in the air and the moon is waning so hopefully the roots will be strong for our windy garden.
 Hopefully we will see some sprouting action by the new moon.

 As always I’m reminded of the beautiful song/charm in the Carmina Gadelica.
 It’s a song which tells us when to sow, it’s a charm to reap, a rune to know which way the wind will blow.
 It really is a stunning charm/ran and an interesting one to unpick and helps us with planting seeds according to tradition.

 The Consecration of the Seed (An Coisrigeadh Sioil)*